logo

 Including Pets in Your Will

-While you cannot certainly leave your pet some money or property, you can still use it to leave your pet to a trusted person or caretaker, along with the money needed for it to live a long and happy life, being provided of all its needs.
+While you cannot certainly leave your pet some money or your over 55 property, you can still use it to leave your pet to a trusted person or caretaker, along with the money needed for it to live a long and happy life, being provided with all its needs.

 However, in most of these kinds of arrangements, you simply be leaving your pet to another owner.
 The money that you will leave will have no legal obligations or repercussions.
 So make sure that you consider this in your will.
 Make sure that you really choose someone trustworthy in the event that you are making this choice.